roberthstrand/terraform-azurerm-kubernetes/README.md

 ### Kubernetes provider

 A static version can be set, as long as it's above the minimum version specified above.
-The module uses the Kubernetes provider for adding namespaces, but if you don't need to create that through the module feel free not to include the provider block below.
-The reason
+If you want to create namespaces, or roles, you need to define how the provider can connect to the cluster by adding the following provider block.

 ```hcl
 provider "kubernetes" {